Bayesian inference in high-dimensional models: Appendix

 \subsubsection{Laplace approximation to compute posterior model probabilities}

-For graphical structure learning, in the absence of explicit expressions, one may compute the posterior probabilities of various models by reversible jump Markov chain Monte Carlo, which is computationally expensive.
-Banerjee and Ghosal \cite{banerjee2015bayesian} proposed to directly compute the marginal posterior probabilities of models using a Laplace approximation method.
-The main idea is to expand the log-likelihood around the posterior mode, which can be easily identified as the graphical LASSO within that model and computed through efficient algorithms, and integrate the resulting approximate likelihood function.
-The resulting computation is very fast, but a drawback is that the approach works only for `regular models', where none of the components of the posterior mode is $0$, because the log-likelihood function is singular at any point having a coordinate $0$.
-The problem is partly alleviated by the fact that for every `non-regular model', there is a regular submodel with higher posterior probability.
+For graphical structure learning in the absence of explicit expressions, one may compute the posterior probabilities of various models using reversible-jump Markov chain Monte Carlo, which is computationally expensive.
+Banerjee and Ghosal \cite{banerjee2015bayesian} proposed directly computing the marginal posterior probabilities of models using a Laplace approximation.
+The main idea is to expand the log-likelihood around the posterior mode, which can be easily identified as the graphical LASSO within that model and computed efficiently, and then integrate the resulting approximate likelihood function.
+The resulting computation is speedy, but a drawback is that the approach works only for `regular models', where none of the components of the posterior mode is $0$, because the log-likelihood function is singular at any point having a coordinate $0$.
+The problem is partly alleviated by the fact that for every `non-regular model', there is a regular submodel with a higher posterior probability.
 Hence, at least for model selection, the approach can be restricted to the latter class.